 – “Power/Efficiency Flexibility of Spaceborne SSPA Using Doherty Scheme Associated to a Lineariser” ESA funding programme, working under Thales Alenia Space subcontracting.

 – Several research projects funded by Spanish Administration.

 The research activity developed in the area related to this proposal in the last years has given rise to ten Ph.
 D. dissertations.
-To our satisfaction, eight of them are currently working in the RF and Microwave field in laboratories of different companies and institutions, ESA – ESTEC, Mexican Navy research Labs, and INDRA, among others.
+To our satisfaction, eight of them are currently working in the RF and Microwave field in laboratories of different companies and institutions, ESA – ESTEC, Mexican Navy Research Labs, and INDRA, among others.

-Technical University of Cluj-Napoca comprises twelve faculties divided into two universities, Cluj and Baia Mare, plus extensions in Alba Iulia, Bistrita, Satu Mare and Zalau.
+The Technical University of Cluj-Napoca comprises twelve faculties divided into two universities, Cluj and Baia Mare, plus extensions in Alba Iulia, Bistrita, Satu Mare and Zalau.
 Offer educational system organized in Bologna include bachelor, master and doctoral studies and training programs.

 Research is, together with education, the main priority of the Technical University of Cluj-Napoca.
 In all faculties exists research structures from collective groups and laboratories to research centers and platforms.
 Performance rooted in socio-economic perspective, visibility and international cooperation and scientific novelty and interdisciplinarity are some of the characteristics of the environment research Technical University of Cluj-Napoca.

 Open research directions are focused on priorities and perspectives in the world: from information and communication technology, renewable energies and ecology; of superconductivity, spintronics and nanomaterials, the management and robotics; of the mechatronics and electrical engineering, the vehicle and the future home or urbanism and society.